Rescheduled to December 2, 2017

 The objectives of this conference are to learn mind-body-heart-spirit tools that professionals can integrate into our practices to further the healing of those we serve.

 This one-day conference is designed for healers and health professionals, including MD, DO, ND, DC, RN, LAc, PA, NP, Herbalists, Midwives, Energy Healers, Counselors, Community Health Workers, LMT and body workers, as well as students entering the healing professions.

-$75 includes lunch. $40/student or low income, with work trades available.
-For those only wanting to attend the lunch and the panel discussion, cost is $12.00
+$75 includes lunch. $40/student or low income, with work trades and scholarships available.
+For those only wanting to attend the lunch and the panel discussion, cost is $12.00.

 As this is a one-day conference, we have arranged no lodging.
 However, some in our group have Airbnb, or we may be able to help find people willing to host overnight guests.
 Please contact us for more information.

 Venue ( We are waiting confirmation from LCC about the Longhouse, if unavailable for those dates we have an alternative venue in central Eugene).

 We are honored to be able to use the Lane Community College Longhouse for this event.
 The parking is excellent on a Saturday, it is the furthest building when entering the main parking lot.
 LTD bus runs regularly.
 This is a sacred place, please respect the following guidelines for its use.

 - All users must comply with Lane Community College policies and procedures, and with the Lane Community College Student Code of Conduct.

 - Consumption of alcoholic beverages is prohibited.
 Intoxicated individuals are not permitted in the Lane Longhouse.